DevMountain/code-live-student/README.md

 # code-live - student
-code-live is a tool used to help code instructors be able to live sync their code with their students.
-These live syncing files can be used to compare to the student's code and help prevent bugs/errors. code-live will run a server in the background and watch the files in the directory that the command was executed.
-Any file or folder created, changed, moved or deleted will be synced with anyone who has connected to your code-live server.
+code-live is a tool used to help code instructors be able to sync their code live with their students.
+The student can then use those files being synced to compare against their own code to help prevent bugs/errors.

+code-live will run a server in the background that listens for any changes that the instructor saved to their code.
+When changes occur, it will implement those changes.

 ## Installation
 Using npm: